Nonprofit launches comprehensive effort to strengthen the U.S. Navy’s Submarine Industrial Base

 About BlueForge Alliance

-BlueForge Alliance (BFA) is the nonprofit, neutral integrator that supports the U.S. Navy’s Submarine Industrial Base (SIB) initiatives and efforts to strengthen and sustain the maritime manufacturing sector.
-BFA is a critical partner in the SIB’s mission to ensure industry has the capability, capacity, and resilience to build and maintain America’s next generation of undersea platforms.
+BlueForge Alliance (BFA) is the national nonprofit, neutral integrator whose mission is to reinvigorate the U.S. defense industrial base necessary to produce next generation capabilities in partnership with the U.S. Navy and Department of Defense.
+BFA is a critical partner in the U.S. Navy Submarine Industrial Base’s mission to ensure industry has the capability, capacity, and resilience to build and maintain America’s next generation of undersea platforms and to support international commitments under the AUKUS partnership.
 The organization’s team of experts in a variety of disciplines focus on addressing critical workforce, technology, and supplier development needs.
 BFA is headquartered in Bryan/College Station, Texas.
 For more information, visit www.BlueForgeAlliance.us.

 About the Submarine Industrial Base